ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to export the data file to a specified file path.
 1. EmployeeManager saves the data file to the specified file path.
-1. EmployeeManager displays a success message.
+1. EmployeeManager displays a success message.<br>
    Use case ends.

 **Extensions**